 What does this privacy statement apply to?

-Our privacy practices are consistent with country data protection laws.
-We cooperate with country data protection authorities if they believe a privacy problem has occurred.
+We adapt our privacy practices to country data protection laws and cooperate with country data protection authorities if they believe a privacy problem has occurred.

 What information do we collect and process?

 We may collect or process various information that you provide to us, including personal contact details, and information related to your purchases, employment or demographic.